pcdshub/engineering_tools/README.md

 to /cds/group/pcds/epics/ioc/foo/bar/R1.0.0
 then cd and make and chmod as appropriate.
 &nbsp;
-The second path will not do any git or make actions, it will only find the release directory and change the file and directory permissions.
+The second action will not do any git or make actions, it will only find the release directory and change the file and directory permissions.
-This can be done with similar commands as above, adding one new argument, or it can be done by passing the path you'd like to modify if this is more convenient for you.
+This can be done with similar commands as above, adding the subparser command, and it can be done by passing the specific path you'd like to modify if this is more convenient for you.
 &nbsp;
 Example commands:
 &nbsp;
-"ioc-deploy -n ioc-foo-bar -r R1.0.0 --allow-write true" "ioc-deploy -n ioc-foo-bar -r R1.0.0 --allow-write false" "ioc-deploy -p /cds/group/pcds/epics/ioc/foo/bar/R1.0.0 --allow-write true" "ioc-deploy -p /cds/group/pcds/epics/ioc/foo/bar/R1.0.0 --allow-write false" &nbsp;
+"ioc-deploy update-perms rw -n ioc-foo-bar -r R1.0.0" "ioc-deploy update-perms ro -n ioc-foo-bar -r R1.0.0" "ioc-deploy update-perms rw -p /cds/group/pcds/epics/ioc/foo/bar/R1.0.0" "ioc-deploy update-perms ro -p /cds/group/pcds/epics/ioc/foo/bar/R1.0.0" &nbsp;
+positional arguments:
+&nbsp; {update-perms}        Subcommands (will not deploy):
+&nbsp;   update-perms        Use 'ioc-deploy update-perms' to update the write &nbsp;                       permissions of a deployment.
+See 'ioc-deploy update- &nbsp;                       perms --help' for more information.
+&nbsp;
 optional arguments:
 &nbsp; -h, --help            show this help message and exit